 Are you wondering what to expect when you visit St. Thomas for the first time?

-This is the service that most of our families with children attend.
 We use a wide variety of music (organ, piano, and sometimes guitar, from a variety of traditions).
 Some of us dress casually, while others are more formal.
-Worship is always followed by a time of fellowship in Hudson Hall.
+Pre-COVID, our worship was always followed by a time of simple food and great conversation in Hudson Hall.
+We eagerly await its return!

 You might be wondering WHERE TO PARK.
 You can see from the map below that we are located at the intersection of Brook Road and Lewinsville Road.
 You can enter our parking lot from either street, but using the Lewinsville entrance is easiest.
 Park anywhere in the parking lot and enter our building through the doors facing the parking lot behind the large cross.
 (There’s a ramp on the right if one is needed).